unfoldingWord/door43-enqueue-job-test/README.md

 ## Door43 modifications

-Modified June by RJH 2018 mainly to add vetting of the json payload from DCS before the job is added to the redis queue.
+Modified June 2018 by RJH mainly to add vetting of the json payload from DCS before the job is added to the redis queue.

-Also added Graphite stats collection.
+Also added Graphite stats collection (using statsd package).

 See the `Makefile` for a list of environment variables which are looked for.

+Requires:
+    python 3.6.5

 To setup:
     python3 -m venv venv